Maximum-Variance-Reduction Stratification for Improved Subsampling

 \section{Introduction}

-The rapid development of information technology has brought an explosive growth in data scale.
-This phenomenon affords unprecedented opportunities for data analysis, as well as presents numerous challenges.
-When confronted with massive datasets, traditional statistical methods often encounter heavy computational and memory burden.
+The rapid advancement of information technology has catalyzed an exponential surge in data volume.
+While this trend presents unprecedented opportunities for scientific discovery, it simultaneously imposes significant challenges.
+When applied to massive datasets, traditional statistical methods often incur prohibitive computational costs and memory bottlenecks.

-To address these challenges, subsampling has emerged as a powerful and widely adopted strategy.
-By selecting a statistically representative subset from the original dataset for analysis, this technique can substantially reduce computational burden while ensuring the efficiency of the results.
-Such methods have been successfully applied in various statistical models, including linear regression \citep{ma2015statistical,ma2022asymptotic}, generalized linear regression \citep{fithian2014local,ai2021optimal1}, quantile regression \citep{ai2021optimal2,wang2021optimal}, semiparametric regression \citep{breslow2007weighted,keret2023analyzing} and so on.
-Except for statistical models, subsampling methods have also been widely used in other applications, such as privacy protection \citep{balle2018privacy}, feature selection \citep{zhu2022feature}.
+Subsampling has emerged as a powerful and widely adopted strategy to address these constraints.
+By extracting an informative subset of the original data, subsampling can significantly reduce computational costs while maintaining statistical efficiency.
+Various subsampling approaches have been developed and effectively implemented across a wide spectrum of models, such as linear regression \citep{ma2015statistical, ma2022asymptotic, wang2019information}, generalized linear models \citep{fithian2014local, ai2021optimal1}, quantile regression \citep{ai2021optimal2, wang2021optimal}, and semiparametric regression \citep{breslow2007weighted, yu2022optimal, keret2023analyzing}.
+Beyond parameter estimation, subsampling techniques are also used in applications such as privacy protection \citep{balle2018privacy} and feature selection \citep{zhu2022feature}.
 Readers can refer to \cite{YaoWang2021JDS, yu2024review} for comprehensive reviews of subsampling methods.

-In this paper, we focus on subsampling methods for M-estimation, which is a broad class of estimators that includes maximum likelihood estimation, least squares estimation, and regression estimation as special cases.
-Most existing subsampling methods for M-estimation are non-uniform subsampling methods, which assign different selection probabilities to different observations based on their informativeness. \cite{ma2015statistical,ma2022asymptotic} discuss leveraging score subsampling by selecting subsamples according to the statistical leverage scores. \cite{wang2018optimal} proposed an optimal subsampling motivated by A-optimality criterion (OSMAC), aiming to minimize the trace of the asymptotic covariance matrix of estimator. \cite{yu2022optimal} discuss the A-optimality criterion for poisson subsampling.
-As a deterministic subsampling method motivated by D-optimality criterion, the information based optimal subdata selection (IBOSS) is introduced by \cite{wang2019information}.